 The US economy right now is somewhat going up.
 When the pandemic hit the country this year and stay home orders were issued, the economy took a substantial downturn.
 Millions of people lost their jobs since many industries closed down.

 The only industry that did make some money out of this pandemic was the tech sector, which became a lot more profitable than ever before.
+Hence, it’s still debatable, is the US economy good right now or not?
+Some facts are yet to be contemplated!

 The government also tried to stimulate the economy, which has led to some positive impacts being seen.
 However, decisive actions like supporting the oil and gas industry, rebuilding the infrastructure, and the American jobs outsourced to other countries must be repatriated, so that the economy can fully rise on its feet and come out of this recession.